 How to Block Predators from Nesting Boxes

 See the block of wood around the nesting box opening (below)?
-This helps keeps out predators including bigger birds and raccoons.
-After adding it, a few nights later I happened to see a raccoon trying to reach in the box to snatch eggs.
+This helps keeps out predators including other, larger birds and raccoons.
+After I added one to my wren nesting box, I got footage on my bird camera of a racoon trying to reach in to snatch eggs.
 That little block of wood made it impossible for him to bend his arm down inside and grab dinner.
 Phew!

 More Nesting Box Plans